ThomasWaldmann/moin-2.0-dev/docs/devel/translate.rst

 using::
   ./babel extract

-Because this sometimes create large diffs, just because of a slight change in line numbers, you can of course use this command sparingly.
+Because this sometimes creates large diffs, just because of a slight change in line numbers, you can of course use this command sparingly.
-Another option (for better readability) is to create a separate commit for this.
+Another option (for better readability) is to do a separate commit for this.